-Wait List Admits: Refer to the deadline on your admission letter
+- Wait List Admits: Refer to the deadline on your admission letter

-- External Transfers: Within two weeks of date on your admission letter
+- External Transfers: Within two weeks from the date on your admission letter

-- From NYUHome, go to NYUAlbert and click on “Admissions Decision” in the upper right hand corner of your “Application Status” page.
+- Go to NYUAlbert and click on “Admissions Decision” in the upper right hand corner of your “Application Status” page.
 Click on "Decision Letter" if you haven't already done so.
 Then click "Accept/Decline Decision."

 - Submit your non-refundable enrollment deposit by credit card or electronic check.